fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading and Video Quiz' text="
-This quiz will draw equally from readings and video "%}
+This quiz will draw equally from readings and video.
+"%}